Sunnidhya/HAD_Project/README.md

-<h4>This is the project we have to do as a part of the Course CS837 Healthcare Application Development.</h4>
+<h4>This is the project we have done as a part of the Course CS837 Healthcare Application Development.</h4>
 <h5> Abstract about our project:</h5>
 <h6>
   <ul>